Fritz Sennheiser: Later life

 Sennheiser died at age 98 on 17 May 2010 (eight days after turning 98), and is survived by his son, daughter, three grandchildren and seven great-grandchildren.

 Recognition

 The Academy of Motion Picture Arts and Sciences recognized Sennheiser in 1987 with its Scientific and Engineering Award for the development of the MKH 816 shotgun microphone.
-The Audio Engineering Society (AES) awarded Sennheiser a fellowship in 1976, an honorary membership in 1980, and with its highest accolade, the AES Gold Medal, in 2002.
+The Audio Engineering Society (AES) awarded Sennheiser a fellowship in 1976, an honorary membership in 1980, and its highest accolade, the AES Gold Medal, in 2002.